Why prehabilitation is the key to a faster recovery after endoprosthesis surgery

 Physical exercises

-A central component of prehabilitation is specific exercises to strengthen muscles and improve mobility.
+A key component of prehabilitation is specific exercises to strengthen muscles and improve mobility.
 These should be individually tailored to the patient by a physiotherapist.
 Important exercises include:

-• Strength training: exercises to strengthen the leg and core muscles.
+- Strength training: Exercises to strengthen the leg and torso muscles.

-• Endurance training: Targeted cardiovascular training to improve general fitness.
+- Endurance training: Targeted cardiovascular training to improve overall fitness.

 Nutritional advice

-A balanced diet is essential for healing and regeneration of the body.
-Nutritional advice can help compensate for deficiencies and optimally prepare the patient for the operation.
-Important aspects are:
+A balanced diet is essential for the body's healing and regeneration.
+Nutritional counseling can help to address deficiencies and optimally prepare patients for surgery.
+Important aspects include:

 Psychological support

-Psychological preparation can take place through counseling sessions, stress management techniques and relaxation exercises.
-The aim is to increase the patient's mental strength and reduce fears.
+Psychological preparation can be achieved through counseling sessions, stress management techniques, and relaxation exercises.
+The goal is to increase the patient's mental resilience and reduce anxiety.

 Patient education

 A well-informed patient is better prepared and can actively participate in their recovery.
-The explanation should include the following points:
+The information provided should cover the following points:

-• Procedure of the operation: What the patient can expect and how the procedure works.
+- Procedure of the operation: What the patient can expect and how the procedure is carried out.

-• Postoperative Measures: What to do after surgery to aid healing.
+- Postoperative measures: What to do after surgery to support healing.

-• Rehabilitation: Important exercises and behaviors in the postoperative period.
+- Rehabilitation: Important exercises and behaviors in the postoperative phase.

 Examples of successful prehabilitation programs